 The following instructions require using Adobe Acrobat Pro.
-Any LSC faculty or staff member can get a copy of Adobe Acrobat Pro for free on a work computer, and at great discount on a home computer.
-Please contact OTS for details.
+Any LSC faculty or staff member can get a copy of Adobe Acrobat Pro for free on a work computer and one home computer.
+(See "Get Software" on the OTS Faculty Staff Resources page for more information.)
 The following instructions refer to the latest version, Adobe Acrobat Pro DC.

-Does the PDF need Optical Character Recognition (OCR)?
+Does an Accessible PDF need Optical Character Recognition (OCR)?

 OCR is only necessary if the text on the PDF is an image instead of actual text.
-Can you select or copy the text?
-If not, your PDF needs optical character recognition (OCR).
+To determine whether your PDF is an image, try to select and copy a line of text.
+If you can't, your PDF is an image and needs optical character recognition (OCR).

 - Open your PDF file.

 - In the Tools panel, on the far right side, click Edit PDF.

 - The image will be edited to text through OCR.
 A window displays allowing you to edit your settings.